Planning a Christmas Lighting Program for Your Business

 Once you've planned and installed Christmas lights for your business, you'll be able to reap the rewards of your efforts.
 Odds are good that you'll profit from your Christmas light display in terms of dollars and cents - particularly if you have a retail operation.

 But even businesses that don't depend upon attracting customers to a physical location can profit from starting a Christmas lighting program.
-That's because Christmas light displays offer businesses other intangible benefits, such as boosting employee moral.
+That's because Christmas light displays offer businesses other intangible benefits, such as boosting employee morale.

 Yes, it will take a bit of time and effort to work your way through the four Ps listed above.
 But that final 'P' will make it all worthwhile.